 “ If your business is not ranking at the top of the search engines, you’re losing money.
 Plain and simple.
 If conversion rates are low, people can’t find your site, and no one is buying from you—that’s a problem.”

 What is an SEO Audit?

-“Essentially, a SEO Audit will analyse three main elements:
+“Essentially, an Audit will analyse three main elements:

 Technical SEO – site speed, search engine indexing, crawlability, whether web design is responsive and mobile-friendly and others.

-Off-Page SEO – these are actions that happen away from your website, such as backlinks from other websites or blogs, local directories, social sharing.
+Off-Page SEO – these are actions that happen away from your websites, such as backlinks from other websites or blogs, local directories, and social sharing.

 A full audit will encompass a review of your website taking the above 3 areas into consideration.”